Count Yourself Lucky

 A pandemic, like a war, is all about counting, and the elemental balance sheet pits financial leverage against financial hardship.
 One of the triggers of New York City’s 1863 Draft Riots was the fact that draft-age men who could afford to pay a $300 commutation fee were allowed to hire a substitute—a poor man to possibly get maimed or die for the Union Army in the wealthy man’s place.

-London during the Blitz has been the go-to metaphor for cities besieged by COVID-19’s “random” strike of death.
+London during the Blitz has been a handy metaphor for cities besieged by COVID’s “random” strike of death.
 Who can forget the most famous non-leaver of Britain’s struggle—the Queen Mother, who would not take her family out of Buckingham Palace?
 In regard to surviving the palace bombing on September 13, 1940, she famously said, “Now we can look the East End in the eye.”

 Because London had teams meticulously counting all the bombing damage in near-real-time, they knew the East End—with its docks and factories—as a frequent German target.
 But it also happened to be densely populated, with working-class people packed in tenements.
 In essence, the Queen Mum was confirming: “The poors have nothing on us.”

 Daily life in this city has become a compendium of counts—the hospitalized, the intubated, the recovered.
 Beds in Javits Center, ventilators in dwindling stockpiles, the number of daily tests, how many days’ worth of PPE a hospital has left.
 How many healthcare workers have died, how many cops and MTA workers, how many grocery store workers.
 Only three people in the bodega at the same time—three in, three out.
-Like London during the Blitz and itself during the Civil War, New York during COVID-19 presents an absurd juxtaposition of everyday life (albeit without remunerative work for many) and illness and death for at least 20% of the population.
+Like London during the Blitz and itself during the Civil War, New York during COVID presents an absurd juxtaposition of everyday life for the majority and illness and death for at least 20%.

-The city’s map of confirmed COVID-19 cases by Zip code is like a poverty heat map—highest counts in the densely populated immigrant neighborhoods of Queens (Jackson Heights, Elmhurst, Corona, Jamaica, St. Albans); lowest in the Upper East Side stomping grounds of Woody Allen and Soon-Yi Previn.
+The city’s confirmed COVID-19 cases by Zip code is like a poverty heat map—highest counts in the densely populated immigrant neighborhoods of Queens (Jackson Heights, Elmhurst, Corona, Jamaica, St. Albans); lowest in the Upper East Side stomping ground of Woody Allen and Soon-Yi Previn.

 Our collective sense of helplessness is thankfully offset every night at 7 p.m. with the communal clapping, cheering, and banging of pots and pans.
 From inside my open window, it feels massive this throbbing presence coming from everywhere.
 When I first went out to the park across the street to observe neighboring buildings, however, I realized that about 75% of the windows were shut and black.
 Where were all those people?
 They couldn’t all be essential workers or out walking dogs or queued at the grocery store.
 Most likely they’d gone, left the city for where it’s safer, even those in the modest income brackets of my neighborhood.

-I imagine all the empty apartments of Manhattan’s big-gun “leavers”—all that palatial real estate that seems vacated even with its owners present.
-All the three floors worth of brownstones that Brooklyn leavers were leaving.
-You can’t help imagining all that space in contrast to three or four generations of a Jackson Heights family sheltering in the same small apartment because there’s nowhere else to go—no breathing room and no history of healthcare.
-This is when the ambulance assassins down the avenue, coming for the grandma in her seventies, the dad in his fifties.
+I imagine the empty apartments of the city’s big-gun “leavers”—all that palatial Manhattan real estate that seems vacated even with its owners present, all three floors’ worth of single-family Brooklyn.
+You can’t help imagine all that space in contrast to three or four generations of a Jackson Heights family sheltering in the same small apartment because there’s nowhere else to go—no breathing room and no history of healthcare.

 As REM advised apropos New York exits: “It’s easier to leave than to be left behind.”
 That’s what many of us think about death—that those doing the leaving get off easy.
 It’s the grieving survivors carrying the load.
 The horrid fact that COVID victims are dying alone, in isolation from their families, makes this residual pain all the more brutal.